mixpanel/action-destinations/README.md

 ## Inspecting

-If you want to dump the definition for all destinations, run this:
+If you want to dump the definition metadata for all destinations, run this:

 ```
 $ node -e "console.log(JSON.stringify(require('./destinations')()))"